Chefs Notes

 Getting Started

 Generally, when making sausage, the meat is ground fresh.
 However, as I assume you do not have a meat grinder at home, I think buying ground pork from the grocery store or butcher is an excellent option.
 (If we were making sausage links, I would not advocate for pre-ground pork for a myriad of reasons.)
 In total, I used 1 lb or 454 g of ground pork.
 This amount of pork made six decently sized sausage patties.
+If you are interested in working with other cuts of pork, check out my post on pork chops for more ideas.

 To the ground pork, I added Kosher Salt, paprika, black pepper, white pepper, ground sage, cayenne pepper, ground clove, onion powder, fresh garlic, sugar, and cold water.
 (For measurements, see the recipe at the end of this post.)
 Other optional ingredients include ½ teaspoon of ground ginger, a ⅛ teaspoon ground cinnamon or more cayenne if you prefer a bit more heat.
 I didn't add ginger or cinnamon simply because they didn't come to mind until I was eating.